prakashps/building_extraction/README.md

 - Please use "image.tif" and "mask.tif" should be of same dimension.
 (Ex: Image: 5000X5000X3 & Mask: 5000X5000X1)

-## Citation
+## Sample images:

-Under review: Citation appear here
+Images appear here